-5 2.4 Directional sensitivity analysis
+2.4 Directional sensitivity analysis

 Equation 10 is derived for flows normal to axis of the cable (as in Figure 2b).
-However, in reality the wind will not always have a 90° angle compared to the axis of the cable, especially in outside atmospheric experiments.
-For angles smaller than 90° the wind speed will be underestimated, as the advective heat transfer is less efficient.
-To be able to still determine the wind speed for all angles of attack, Sayde et al. (2015) adjusted the wind speed obtained in Eq.
-10 using a geometric correction from hotwire anemometry (e.g., Adrian et al. (1984)) to get the true wind speed (u{DTS}):
+However, in reality the wind will not always have 20 a 90° angle compared to the axis of the cable, especially in outside atmospheric experiments.
+For angles smaller than 90° the wind speed will be underestimated, as the convective heat transfer is less efficient.
+While Sayde et al. (2015) adjusted the wind speed of the sonic anemometer using a geometric correction from hotwire anemometry (e.g., Adrian et al. (1984)), we adjusted the measured DTS windspeed u_N (eq.
+10) to compare both wind speeds: